When is a forensic opinion needed from a physician specialist, psychiatrist or psychologist?

 Attorneys: if you are settling into that armchair, it means there’s a red flag.
 You will have to act on it to best represent your client.
 You need a forensic expert in psychiatry or psychology qualified to make an accurate assessment, including a diagnosis free of speculation.

 A forensic expert witness of any kind conducts an assessment with best-practices backed up by training and credentials–the opposite of the “armchair.”
-Further, the forensic expert is trained to render a forensic opinion to specific legal thresholds, varying venue to venue.
+Further, the forensic expert is trained to render a forensic opinion to specific legal thresholds, varying jurisdiction to jurisdiction.
 An attorney needs an expert whose methods and opinions can withstand scrutiny, which we can assume opposing counsel will provide.
-(Check out more at “Readworthy” and specifically AAPL Practice Guidelines for the Forensic Assessment).
+(Check out AAPL Practice Guidelines for the Forensic Assessment).

 As the primary point of contact with an attorney, if you see the need for adjunct specialists, speak up.
 Explain to the attorney why it’s important to include these specialists:

-Doctor that treats complication conditions, such as a cardiologist or internist.
+- Doctor that treats complicating conditions, such as a cardiologist or internist.